This feature requires Manager user level or higher.

 For the second condition, set the drop-down menus to Campaign Activity | did not open, and choose the campaign name.

-Click Refresh count to see how many subscribers meet your criteria.
+Click Update Recipient Count to see how many subscribers meet your criteria.
 Only these subscribers will receive the replicated campaign.

 Continue through the Campaign Builder, and send or schedule your campaign.